Fly rod building

 Fly rod building is the art of constructing a fly fishing rod to match the performance desires of the individual angler.
 Fly rods are usually made of graphite or cane poles.
-There are several commercial manufacturers of fly rods, including Echo, Hardy, Zephrus, G. Loomis, Orvis, Reddington, Sage, Scott, St. Croix, Temple Fork Outfitters, and R. L. Winston; however, many individuals make fly rods for personal pleasure or profit.
+There are several commercial manufacturers of fly rods, including well known industry brands such as Echo, G. Loomis, Hardy, Orvis, Redington, R.L.
+Winston, Sage, Scott, St. Croix, Temple Fork Outfitters, and Thomas & Thomas.
+However, many individuals make fly rods for personal pleasure or profit.

 Construction and assembly

 Rod blank

 Construction of a fly rod starts with the rod blank.
 The blank is a pole, typically graphite, that forms the core of the rod.
 Rod blanks are purchased from any one of a number of suppliers.
 Selection of the appropriate rod blank consists of choosing the weight, length, number of sections and action.